-Flores family calls San Quentin Sgt.
-Eberly a hero
+Flores family calls San Quentin sergeant a hero

-When Sgt.
-William Eberly left work at San Quentin on Sept.
-4, he checked his GPS navigator for the fastest way home.
-Instead of taking a quicker way, he chose to ignore the device and take his usual route.
-Because of that last-minute decision, he was able to stop and help a young driver critically injured in an accident.
+When William Eberly left work at San Quentin on Sept.
+4, he checked his GPS navigator.
+Instead of taking a suggested faster route, he chose to ignore the device.
+Because of that last-minute decision, the sergeant he was able to stop and help a young driver critically injured in an accident.

-Emergency services had yet to respond so Sgt.
-Eberly stopped to help.
+Emergency services had yet to respond so Eberly stopped to help.

 A man from the third vehicle was walking away from Alyssa’s car, saying “she’s out.”
 When asked to explain, the other man said “she’s sleeping.”

-“I went over to her car and saw the driver window was shattered.
-I moved the airbag to see if she was OK and saw a major laceration on the left side of her head,” Eberly said.
-“I immediately ran back to my car, grabbed gloves, my CPR mask, and a diaper — which was the first thing I could find at the time — to use to control the bleeding.”
+“I went over to her car and saw the driver window was shattered,” he said.
+“Then I moved the airbag to see if she was OK and saw a major laceration on the left side of her head,” Eberly said.
+“I immediately ran back to my car, grabbed gloves, my CPR mask, and a diaper to control the bleeding.
+The diaper was the first thing I could find at the time.”

 Eberly told the man from the third vehicle to let 911 know an off-duty officer was on scene and needed a code 3 ambulance right away.